 How to Make Thickened Soups

-Soup is such a versatile dish, and there are literally thousands of kinds of soups.
-I generally tend to think of thickened soups during cold weather, but a comforting, creamy soup is really welcome any time of the year.
-Thickened soups are soups that have been thickened in any of a number of ways.
-Some thickened soups are fairly high-calorie because of the thickening method (as well as the ingredients in general) and some are downright healthy.
+Soup is a versatile dish with thousands of kinds of soups.
+I generally think of thickened soups during cold weather, but a comforting, creamy soup is welcome any time of the year.
+Thickened soups are soups that have been thickened in several ways.
+Some thickened soups are fairly high-calorie because of the thickening method (as well as the ingredients in general), and some are downright healthy.

 While many thickened soups are hot, some are served cold.
-Some have large chunks of ingredients and some are smooth.
-Some contain meat and some are vegetarian.
-But, for the purposes of this discussion, let’s take a look at the different ways to thicken soup.
+Some have large chunks of ingredients, and some are smooth.
+Some contain meat, and some are vegetarian.
+But, for this discussion, let's look at the different ways to thicken the soup.

 Most often in the United States, when we think of roux, we think of Louisiana.
 And while it is true that one of the most famous Cajun soups, gumbo, is thickened with roux, roux is also the base for thickening sauces and stews in the European tradition.

-Regardless, a roux is a cooked combination of equal parts flour and fat (oil or butter) that are cooked together.
+A roux is a combination of equal parts flour and fat (oil or butter) that are cooked together.
 The longer a roux is cooked, the darker the color and the stronger the flavor.
 Also, the darker the roux, the less thickening power it has.

-Gumbo is thickened with a roux, but it is a very dark roux that is really used more for color and flavor than for thickening.
-A light or “blonde roux” is the best choice if you want to thicken a soup without imparting extra flavor.
+Gumbo is thickened with a roux, but it is a very dark roux used more for color and flavor than thickening.
+A light or "blonde roux" is the best choice to thicken a soup without imparting extra flavor.

 There are two main ways to add roux to a soup.
-The first is to make the roux in the soup pot and then add broth or stock and the rest of the ingredients to it.
-The second is to have a roux already made and then add it to the soup at the end.
+The first is to make the roux in the soup pot and then add broth or stock and the rest of the ingredients.
+The second is to make a roux and then add it to the soup at the end.
 Always add cold liquid to a hot roux and hot liquid to a cold roux (or cold roux to a hot liquid) to keep the resulting soup from being lumpy.

 You can also puree your entire recipe as well.

 A third way to thicken the soup is to stir in an additional puree, such as mashed potatoes or pureed cooked rice.
-This is a great way to use up leftovers, and rice and potatoes have a fairly mild flavor that won’t compete with the flavor of your soup.
+This is a great way to use leftovers, and rice and potatoes have a relatively mild flavor that won't compete with the flavor of your soup.

-To use leftover mashed potatoes, heat them up with a portion of the soup broth, just to loosen them a bit.
-Then, simply whisk them into the soup.
+To use leftover mashed potatoes, heat them up with a portion of the soup broth to loosen them.
+Then, whisk them into the soup.
 To use rice puree, blend cooked rice with a bit of liquid and puree in a blender until smooth, and whisk into your soup.

 Examples: Chicken and Hominy Soup Corn Chowder (actually uses the starches in grated corn to thicken the soup) - Creamy Chicken Mushroom Soup - Peppercorn Avocado Soup - Red Lentil and Apricot Soup - Roasted Red and Yellow Pepper Puree - Tomato Soup

-A slurry is a thin mixture of starch and cold liquid which is used to thicken.
-Most often, the starch used is either flour, corn starch or potato starch.
-The liquid can be water, broth, stock, beer, wine, etc, but it must be cold to prevent lumps.
+A slurry is a thin mixture of starch and cold liquid used to thicken.
+Most often, the starch used is flour, cornstarch, or potato.
+The liquid can be water, broth, stock, beer, wine, etc., but it must be cold to prevent lumps.

-To thicken a soup with a slurry, whisk together about 2 tablespoons of starch with 1/4 cup of liquid and drizzle it in.
-To prevent a raw starch flavor and to make sure that the slurry has thickened the soup as much as possible, bring the soup to a boil for a minute or so to cook the starch.
-Add the slurry a bit at a time until the soup is as thick as you desire.
+To thicken a soup with a slurry, whisk together about two tablespoons of starch with ¼ cup of liquid and drizzle it in.
+To prevent a raw starch flavor and ensure that the slurry has thickened the soup as much as possible, bring the soup to a boil for a minute or so to cook the starch.
+Then, add the slurry a bit at a time until the soup is as thick as you desire.

-Adding a touch–or more–of heavy cream to your soup and then letting it simmer for a bit to reduce it is a classic way to thicken a soup.
+Adding a touch--or more--of heavy cream to your soup and then letting it simmer for a bit to reduce it is a classic way to thicken a soup.
 Often, the technique is used in conjunction with a roux.
-Make a roux, then put the soup together.
-Add the cream during the last twenty-thirty minutes of the cooking process.
+First, make a roux, then put the soup together.
+Finally, add the cream during the last twenty-thirty minutes of the cooking process.

 Other dairy options to add to thicken a soup include crème frâiche and sour cream.
-If using sour cream, stir it in at the end and make sure to keep the soup hot but not boiling.
+If using sour cream, stir it in at the end and keep the soup hot but not boiling.
 Sour cream will break if boiled.
-This is not an issue with crème frâiche, so it is probably a better idea to use it if possible.
+This is not an issue with crème frâiche, so it is probably better to use it if possible.

 If you cannot find it, you can make a reasonable substitute by adding 1 Tablespoon of buttermilk to 1 cup of heavy cream, stirring well, and letting it sit, loosely covered, until thickened, about 12-24 hours.